 The School of Social Sciences has a regular intake in August.

 Candidates may start applying online from 1 October for consideration to the following August intake.
-The application portal closes on 15th November for the Nanyang Research Scholarship (same portal for self-financing students), and 30th November for the Nanyang President's Graduate Scholarship.
-Late applications will not be processed.
+The application portal closes on 15th November for the Nanyang Research Scholarship (RSS) (same portal for self-financing students), and 30th November for the Nanyang President's Graduate Scholarship (NPGS).
+All applications received after 30 November will be processed for the January intake instead.

 Candidates who would like to be considered for Scholarship should meet the stipulated deadlines.
 Candidates applying for the Nanyang President's Graduate Scholarship (NPGS) need not submit an additional application for the Nanyang Research Scholarship (RSS).
 However, RSS candidates will not be considered for the NPGS unless application has been made directly for the NPGS.